 |18||Runners must at all times comply with any instruction given by race management, staff and volunteers.||Refusal to comply with an order from the race directors, race staff, doctors or rescue personnel.||DQ & Lifetime Ban at RD Discretion|

 Any protests to a ruling or of a runner to runner violation must be submitted by a registered entrant and must be lodged using the following procedure:

 1. Report the alleged violation to the runner, his/her crew or pacer as the incident occurs.
 Enlist a fellow witness to the alleged violation if possible.

 2. Report the alleged violation with the runner’s name and number to the next available aid station staff.

 3. Report the alleged violation in writing at the finish line to the race director.
 All protests must be submitted by 6pm on Monday following the race.
 Written protest must include the name of the person who lodged the complaint.

 4. Decision on all violations and rules is at the final discretion of the Race Management ONLY.
 There will be no challenges after that decision.

 The North Downs Way is used by, but not limited to, horse riders, walkers and mountain bikers.
 Please be aware of other people whilst you are running and be as polite and courteous as possible to them, making way when necessary, particularly to horses.
 You do not have priority over any other users out on the course, most will be totally unaware of the event taking place.
 All gates must be properly closed after you have gone through.

-The North Downs Way 50 is an extremely challenging event and participation presents numerous medical risks, many of which can be extremely serious or fatal.
+The North Downs Way 50 is an extremely challenging event and participation presents numerous medical risks, many of which can be extremely serious.